ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 This document assumes basic familiarity with the features of ReactiveCocoa.
-The [Framework Overview][] is a better resource for getting up to speed on the functionality provided by RAC.
+The [Framework Overview][] is a better resource for getting up to speed on the main types and concepts provided by RAC.

 1. **[The `Event` contract](#the-event-contract)**
 1. **[The `Signal` contract](#the-signal-contract)**